Azure/terraform/solution_template/vm-linux-terraform/README.md

 * Creates a `Terraform` template folder (tfTemplate)
 * Pre-configures `Terraform` remote state with the `Azure` backend

 Once all required resources have been provisioned to `Azure` the template will then execute a shell script on the VM via the custom script extension.
-The shell script will install the latest `Terraform` version, `Azure CLI` v2.0, `Unzip`, `JQ` and create the remote storage container via the installed `Azure CLI` v2.0.
+The shell script will install the latest `Terraform` version, `Azure CLI` v2.0, `Unzip`, `JQ` and create the remote storage container via the installed `Azure CLI`.
 Finally, it will then create a `Terraform` template folder that is pre-configured for use with `Terraform Remote State` and the `Azure` backend.

 Post Deployment Configuration Steps
 ===